pomegranit

 What are the chances I will loose my uterus in this process?

-by Brittney
+Surrogacy-Quote-50by Brittney

 (Berkeley, Ca.)

 I am concerned about loosing my uterus during the surrogacy process?
 Are the chances and risk high than a normal pregnancy?
 I also have another question as well.
 Is bed rest very common during the pregnancy?
-I know there is the required 3 to 4 days after the IVF transfer, but is it always occuring.
-I don't want to spend 9 months in the bed.
+I know there is the required 3 to 4 days after the IVF transfer, but is it always occurring.
+I don’t want to spend 9 months in the bed.
 Also, is being a surrogate time consuming?
 Will I still have time to do what I want to do?
 Thanks for your help on this matter.

 Reply by Rayven